Fair Cases Law Group Blog

 Although it may appear that an insurance adjuster is on your side and working to help you, his or her goal is to reduce the amount of money the insurance company pays for your claim.
 The adjuster’s only focus is on representing the best interests of the insurance company.
 They are not interested in helping you.

-When dealing with insurance adjusters after an accident in Los Angeles, our car accident lawyers in Los Angeles recommend that you follow these tips to ensure your rights are protected throughout the process.
+When dealing with insurance adjusters after an accident in Los Angeles, our Los Angeles car accident lawyers recommend that you follow these tips to ensure your rights are protected throughout the process.

 1. REPORT THE ACCIDENT RIGHT AWAY